-Gwynne and Douglas Campbell “found” Sylvan in 1984, during a time when Doug was a corporate marketing director in Stamford and teaching part-time at a local university, and Gwynne was at Greenwich Academy.
-Gwynne grew up in Portland, the daughter of two educators, one of whom was a school headmaster, She knew many of the people who had been involved with Sylvan’s founding in Portland OR (see History below).
+Gwynne and Douglas Campbell “found” Sylvan in 1984, during a time when Doug was a corporate marketing director in Stamford, CT and teaching part-time at a local university, while Gwynne was at Greenwich Academy.
+Gwynne grew up in Portland, the daughter of two educators, one of whom was a school headmaster.
+She knew many of the people who had been involved with Sylvan’s founding in Portland, OR (see History below).
 In her educational work, she too had seen the growing need for supplemental educational services.
-It was a perfect fit , so Doug and Gwynne opened the first center on the east coast in February 1985 after 6 months of planning, training, and research.
-In the mid 1980s Doug later helped launch Sylvan’s national advertising campaign and owner’s association.
-Since then we have worked with thousands of students.
+It was a perfect fit; so, Doug and Gwynne opened the first center on the east coast in February 1985 after 6 months of planning, training, and research.
+In the mid 1980s, Doug later helped launch Sylvan’s national advertising campaign and owner’s association.
+Since then, we have worked with thousands of students.
 We have grown from a small center with a staff of three, which offered two basic programs, to one that requires a staff of 18, to provide seven different programs to students of all ages.
-Currently we’re working with twenty-five different schools in six towns (Darien, New Canaan, Stamford, Greenwich, Norwalk, and South Salem), and we confer regularly with numerous professionals in the areas of school placement, guidance, pediatrics, speech and language, and psycho/educational services.
+Currently, we’re working with twenty-five different schools in six towns (Darien, New Canaan, Stamford, Greenwich, Norwalk, and South Salem), and we confer regularly with numerous professionals in the areas of school placement, guidance, pediatrics, speech and language, and psycho/educational services.

-I look forward to speaking with you personally about the services we provide at Sylvan-Darien.
+I look forward to speaking with you personally about the homework help and tutoring services we provide at Sylvan-Darien.